sentinel-hub/eo-grow/docs/source/common-configuration-patterns.md

 ### Adjusting settings from the global config

-In some cases the settings from a global config (or from a different config file that you are importing) need to be overriden.
+In some cases the settings from a global config (or from a different config file that you are importing) need to be overridden.
 Imagine that a pipeline produces a ton of useless warnings, and you only wish to ignore them for that specific pipeline.

 ```
 { // export.json